NikDrosakis/gen20/cli/README.md

 - No changes, core Domain took over the file system, instead of Cli.

 ## v.3 March 2024
-- Organize everything in the cuboed environment
+- Organize everything in the modular environment